 Faith Based Integration:

-For many individuals, faith is a meaningful and foundational part of their identity, values, and worldview.
-In therapy, faith-based integration simply means that (if you desire) we can thoughtfully incorporate your spiritual beliefs into the therapeutic process.
+For many individuals, faith is a meaningful and foundational part of their life.
+Shaping their identity, values, and worldview.
+In therapy, faith-based integration simply means that we can thoughtfully incorporate your spiritual beliefs into the therapeutic process.
 This is always client-led, collaborative, and tailored to your comfort level.
+Some clients prefer a more traditional clinical approach, while others find it meaningful to include their faith in sessions.
+Both are welcomed and respected here.

 While I personally identify as Christian, I work with individuals from a variety of backgrounds and approach each client’s beliefs with respect, curiosity, and care.
 I am also familiar with practices within both Christian and Catholic traditions, which can be thoughtfully incorporated when aligned with your preferences.